Call/WhatsAppText +1 (302) 613-4617

 100% Original

-Every critique response, artist statement, and application letter is written from scratch for your specific AM context, brief, and mentor feedback.
+Every critique response, artist statement, and application letter is written from scratch for your specific AM context.
 Our plagiarism checks run on every submission.
-Nothing is recycled from prior orders.

 Confidential

-Your Animation Mentor enrollment, mentor feedback content, studio application targets, and personal career information are handled under strict confidentiality.
+Your AM enrollment, mentor feedback content, studio targets, and personal career information are handled under strict confidentiality.
 We share no student data.
 Read our confidentiality policy.

 Free Revisions

-If delivered writing needs adjustment for a detail not captured in the original brief, request a revision at no cost.
-Our revision policy covers quality within the original order scope—processed promptly within AM’s weekly submission cycle.
+If delivered writing needs adjustment for a detail not in the original brief, request a revision at no cost.
+Our revision policy covers quality within the original order scope.

 On-Time for AM Deadlines

 Animation Mentor has weekly critique submission windows that close on fixed schedules.
 Our 98% on-time delivery rate includes urgent 12–24-hour orders.
-We confirm feasibility before accepting.
 View our delivery guarantee.

 Frequently Asked Questions